leon4rd/test/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## I can't take my dog to the pond anymore because the ducks keep attacking him.
+That's what I get for buying a pure bread dog.